Monokilho/GameJam16/README.md

 2DAssets by KittyT and Waachan

-Sound and game design by  :
+Sound and game design by  João Lopes :

 CopyRight 2016